aapfeldorf/aapfeldorf.github.io/docs/index.md

 >![Example Artifact window showing React code for a to-do list](https://hackmd.io/_uploads/BJbzSKtTyx.png)
 > An example Artifact window showcasing the code for a "simple to-do list using React"
 ### Preview/Code Toggle
-In the top left of the example Artifact window you will see a toggle for the options "Preview" and "Code" (the eyeball and the ```</>``` respectively).
+In the top left of the example Artifact window you will see a toggle for the options "Preview" and "Code" (the eyeball and the `#!html <​/​> ` respectively).
 It allows you to either see the code Claude has generated or the visual components created by the code.
 Depending on your use case, no visuals may need to be displayed, so the toggle will not appear.
 This is mainly when generating certain types of code.

 ### Copy and Download
 In the top right of the example Artifact window, a "Copy" button with a drop down menu for downloading the Artifact is displayed.